 MP for Oxford West and Abingdon

 Layla Moran is the Liberal Democrat MP for Oxford West and Abingdon, first elected in 2017.
-She currently serves on the Liaison Committee and the Health and Social Care Committee, and has previously held Lib Dem spokesperson roles covering foreign affairs, international development and education.
+She currently serves on the Health and Social Care Committee and the Commons Liaison Committee, and has previously held Liberal Democrat spokesperson roles across international development, foreign affairs and science.

 Generated 21 February 2026